Amazon

 AT&T

 (NYSE: T) According to The American Friends Service Committee, AT&T is a "US-based telecommunications company that provides communications services to US immigration authorities.
-AT&T provides communications and maintenance services to the Department of Homeland Security (DHS) and its subagencies, including Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE).
-Between 2003 and August 2024, DHS awarded AT&T contracts worth over $680 million."
+AT&T provides communications and maintenance services to the Department of Homeland Security (DHS) and its subagencies, including Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE)."
 Read more.
+According to USAspending.gov data, AT&T currently has multiple active contracts with ICE.

 Avelo Airlines